-The student's mentor must be an AACAP member.
+The student's mentor must:

-The research training plan must provide for significant contact between the student and the mentor and for exposure to state-of-the-art substance abuse and addiction research.
+The research training must provide for significant contact between the student and the mentor and for exposure to state-of-the-art substance abuse and addiction research.
 The plan should include program planning discussions, instruction in research planning and implementation, regular meetings with the mentor, laboratory director, and the research group, and assigned readings.
 Research assignments may include responsibility for part of the observation or evaluation, developing specific aspects of the research mechanisms, conducting interviews or tests, use of rating scales, and psychological or cognitive testing of subjects.
 The training plan also should include discussion of ethical issues in research including protocol development, informed consent, collection and storage of raw data, safeguarding data, bias in analyzing data, plagiarism, protection of patients, ethical treatment of animals, etc. Upon completion of the training program, the mentor should hold a closing interview with the student to discuss the work as well as future career plans.
 The student is required to submit a brief paper summarizing the research experience, a copy of the research poster, and a program evaluation completed by the student and mentor.
 The mentor should assist in the preparation of the final paper, providing guidance on the format and content of typical research papers.

 AACAP Annual Meeting Participation